shibatch/tlfloat/CODE_OF_CONDUCT.md

 Some may argue that if that is the case, then I should just make the license noncommercial.
 However, if I prohibit commercial use, even if conditionally, adopting the software will require complex deliberations within the company.
-If the company is required to pay a certain percentage of the profits earned, the paperwork for this would become cumbersome, and it would also be necessary to publish the figures on which the payment is based.
-In reality, a large part of these deliberations is devoted to whether and how the software can be used free of charge.
+The story is relatively simple if the number of computers that will run the software is known in advance and only that number of licenses need to be purchased.
+However, the use of OSS is not limited to this.
+One of the advantages of OSS is that it can be easily adopted when the number of computers running the software is not known in advance.
+If a license server were to be set up to monitor software usage, there would be increased hassles with server maintenance and security.
+If the company is required to pay, for example, a certain percentage of the profits earned, the paperwork for this would become cumbersome, and it would be necessary to publish the figures on which the payment is based.

 Here, I would like to explain another concept in economics.
 Consider the case where farmers graze cows on pastureland.
 If there are too